 Multiple Sclerosis Clinical/Research Fellowship

-The Multiple Sclerosis Research Group (MSRG) offers both 1 and 2 year fellowship opportunities for those individuals who have completed an ACGME-accredited neurology or pediatric neurology residency program.
+The Division of Multiple Sclerosis and Neuroimmunology offers both 1 and 2 year fellowship opportunities for those individuals who have completed an ACGME-accredited neurology or pediatric neurology residency program.
 Our fellowship seeks to develop neurologists to become clinician-scientists in Multiple Sclerosis and related disorders.
 We stress first rate training in clinical care and conduct rigorously designed research.
 The first year consists of a comprehensive clinical experience where the fellow will be exposed to a variety of CNS autoimmune disorders with emphasis in MS. Not only will the fellow gain important clinical experience with these patients, but by the completion of the Fellowship, the fellow will have the skillset and competence to manage complicated patients medically.
 Should the fellow choose to do a 2nd year, he or she will be provided opportunities to perform clinical work, translational research and present at national conferences.
 Translational research is encouraged during the first year.

 This fellowship is one that values every opportunity for the fellow to have hands-on learning opportunities and full immersion in patient care.
 As such, they are a full member of the multidisciplinary team.
 In addition, they will have one-on-one mentorship with the program director and primary faculty.